 Many of us feel uncomfortable with conflict.
 In fact, some of us hate conflict.
 We try to avoid it and hope it goes away.
 We’re like an ostrich sticking our head in the sand.
 We like to think “time heals” but more often than not, emotions intensify, and then there’s one incident that breaks the camel’s back.
 We distance from the one we love most, or we get critical, defensive or contemptuous.
-Either way hurts.
+Either way (distancing or attacking) hurts.

-Take note: There are benefits to conflicts when handled constructively.
+There are benefits to conflicts when handled constructively.
 We find our own voice, and learn to assert ourselves effectively.
 Instead of getting harsh, we learn to soften and express genuine caring so we don’t damage the marriage.
 We create win-win solutions so we both feel honored and cherished.

 If you struggle with conflict, you’ll want to read these quick tips.

-CONSTRUCTIVE CONFLICT MANAGEMENT ~ Do’s and Don’ts
+Constructive Conflict Management ~ Do’s and Don’ts

 Do: Even the best of relationships have conflicts.
 It’s how they are handled that makes the difference.
 Develop a solid friendship, rich with loving feelings, so you can draw on your reserves when you have a conflict.